-Bringing your Boston home for the first time is beyond exciting!
-And amongst the excitement, you also know training starts on day 1.
+Bringing a Boston Terrier puppy home for the first time is beyond exciting!
+And to make sure the excitement isn’t short-lived, you also know training starts from day 1.

 When I moved to London and started taking care of dogs, I realized that I was at a loss when I saw a crate.
 This is one of the training tools that I never came across growing up as a kid.

-Crate training is part of house-training your puppy or adult pooch, showing her the rules of her new home.
+Crate training is a part of house-training your puppy or adult pooch i.e. showing her the rules of her new home.
 It’s a method of training your Boston Terrier that serves multiple purposes:

 A dog crate is a tool that can especially be used to potty train, and you can stop using it (completely remove it) once your pooch knows and follows the house rules.
 Or, you can leave the crate as part of your dog’s safe zone, always keeping the gate open.

 According to the Humane Society of the United States, you should crate your dog until she can be trusted not to destroy the house.
 After that, her crate should be a place that she’s happy to go to voluntarily.

 While crate training your Boston, she should go inside on her own or when you give her a verbal cue, as opposed to needing to be shoved or coaxed in.
 Once your pooch is in, she should remain relaxed, comfortable and quiet.

 Here are some important benefits of crate training:

 - A crate is a safe place for dogs to retreat to.

 - It can help to prevent destructive behaviour.